Vishvajeet123/Weather_App_ASSIGNMENT/README.md

 # How to use the project

 - Clone
-- Install dependencies (npm i)
+- Install dependencies - npm i
-- Get your API key and add to weatherService.js
-- Enjoy!!
+ live link  of the  project -- https://papaya-kringle-969fc5.netlify.app/

 > Leave a star :)